ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 AI capabilities: when the AI is included matters

-ClickUp Brain is bundled into Business ($12/user/month) and Enterprise.
-No add-on required at that tier.
+ClickUp Brain is a paid add-on (around $9/user/month) on top of any plan, not bundled into Business or Enterprise.
 Use cases: writing assistance, meeting summaries, automation suggestions, Q&A across your workspace.

 Atlassian Intelligence is in Premium ($17/user/month) and Enterprise, with rollout to Standard underway.
 For Atlassian-ecosystem teams already on Confluence + Jira + Bitbucket, it integrates well across the suite.